-A wide range of anithistamines are available to treat your allergies.
+A wide range of antihistamines is available to treat your allergies.
 Tablets and nasal sprays are some of the most common, but what's the difference between them, and which would be right for you?

-There are a few different kinds of antihistamine tablets.
+There are a few different kinds of antihistamine tablets (such as Neoclarityn, Cetirizine and Fexofenadine).
 Some of them require a prescription, while others that are less powerful will not.
 No matter what strength of antihistamine you are using, however, these pills won’t be enough to ease your congestion.
 They can take care of the runny nose, sneezing and itchiness, though.

 If you’ve used these tablets in the past, you probably already know that they can make you a bit drowsy.
 It may have turned you off from them and forced you to go looking for an alternative, but you should know that most modern antihistamine tablets do not cause drowsiness.
 If that’s going to be a concern for you, just ask your doctor to recommend one that won’t make you drowsy.